 4. Storage Design Considerations

-Why not have all the stock data on an SSD and shuttle it to the compute modules through the GbE network?
-With 28 modules (more on this number in a moment), and a NAS network best-bandwidth of 125MB/s, each module can access only 4.46MB/s.
-That’s less than half the read speed of the Class 10 microSD cards.
-Also, with the SSD approach, we’d have to store the stock data in memory, precious, precious memory.
-Besides, at this time 32GB Class 10 U1 microSD cards are reasonably priced, and they are easy to replace when they fail (more on redundancy soon).
+Why not have all the big data on an SSD and shuttle it to the compute modules through the GbE network?
+With 28 modules (more on this number in a moment), and a NAS network best-bandwidth of 125MiB/s, each module can access only 4.46MiB/s.
+That’s less than half the sequential read speed of the Class 10 microSD cards.
+Also, at this time 32GB Class 10 U1 microSD cards are reasonably priced and they are easy to replace when they fail (more on redundancy soon).

 5. Number of Processors

-Then, let’s go nuts and use four cluster boards with seven SOPINE modules each, or 28 compute modules for a total of 56 GB of RAM and 112 cores!
-Oh yeah.
+Let’s be adventurous and use four cluster boards with seven SOPINE modules each, or 28 compute modules for a total of 56 GB of RAM and 112 cores.
 There is a sense of pride going past 100 cores, don’t you think?
 Actually, with four boards we’d only need a 5-port switch (GbE with 10Gb/s backplane capacity) to network them, plus they stack nicely into a cubic volume.
 Additionally, using four boards is the sweet spot with respect to power utilization (more on that below).

 6. Distributed Storage Capacity

-Is 292 GB sufficient?
-At the time of this article my store of securities data is 90GB uncompressed and it is growing by 72GB per year.
+Is 292 GiB sufficient?
+At the time of this article my store of securities data is 90GiB uncompressed and it is growing by 72GiB per year.
 That gives us a couple years to see if the price of storage drops enough to warrant an upgrade.
 Nice.